upvalue/react-native-alarms/README.md

 A react-native library for interacting with Android alarms.
+Requires RN 0.44 or greater.

 ## Warning